“Generations carry the successes of those before us and through their wisdom and guidance come the foundation from which we achieve our own success.”

 After wintering at Palm Meadows Training Centre and racing at Gulfstream Park in Florida and Keeneland in Kentucky in early 2018, it was Mexican Hat who recorded the first win of the season for Trainer Catherine Day Phillips.
 Owned by Narolla LLC and Anderson Farms Ontario Inc., Mexican Hat broke her maiden in a $61,000 Maiden Special Weight at Woodbine on May 20.

 Catherine Day Phillips trained the Fitzhenry’s Mr. Havercamp to three stakes wins in 2018, the Steady Growth Stakes, the G2 Play the King and the G2 Autumn Stakes.
 Mr. Havercamp was also a close up second in the $800,000 G1 Ricoh Woodbine Mile in 2018.
+Mr. Havercamp was named 2018 Sovereign Award Champion Older Male and Champion Turf Male and was a finalist for Horse of the Year.

 Another Catherine Day Phillips learner, Artilena, closed out her two year-old season with two wins, the last of which was in the $125,000 Ontario Lassie Stakes for owners George Phillip Ledson, Braconcrest Inc., Anderson Farms Ontario Inc and Catherine’s Kingfield Racing Stable Ltd. on December 9 at Woodbine.